 Interestingly, Malibu Pier is likely the second most filmed pier in the world.
 First place honours go to the Santa Monica Pier due to its proximity to Hollywood and interesting appearance, which has been featured in Baywatch, Ruthless People, and nearly countless other films and shows.

 Officially named Malibu Lagoon State Beach, everyone calls this Surfriders Beach, as the surf along this long point often facilitates incredibly long rides, which are a joy to watch.
 The surf may not be high, but it is impressive at times.

 On warm days, parking may be very difficult to find, but worth the trouble.

 Along the point, in the distance to the right, you'll see the famed "Malibu Colony," one of the original clusters of celebrity homes in Malibu.
 A gatehouse prevents non-guest access, but you can easily walk along its beach at low tide.
 Again, don't get too close to the homes, unless you're not worried about being charged with trespassing.

-Public transit: MTA line 534 from Los Angeles and Santa Monica.
+Public transit: MTA buses reach here from Los Angeles and Santa Monica.

 Will Rogers State Beach